AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/setup-and-configuration/add-or-remove-chat-users.md

    ![](assets/add-or-remove-chat-users-7.png)

+   >[!NOTE]
+   >
+   >After you add a user in the Adobe Admin console, it could take up to two hours for them to appear in the Dynamic Chat Agent Management page.

 ## Add Dynamic Chat Access to Marketo Role {#add-dynamic-chat-access-to-marketo-role}

 If the newly added Chat user's Marketo role doesn't already have Dynamic Chat permission, here's how to add it.